hoongdoong/youtube-popular-vids-vn/Analysis.md

 <img width="560" alt="image" src="https://user-images.githubusercontent.com/105037210/167250510-be14a3ef-413e-4cb9-a0bf-202b19a8255f.png">
 </p>
 As can be seen from the above image, the largest number of trending videos which one channel could achieve is 3.
 The most popular channels include:
-Anh Ba Phai TV, On Sports Plus, Ung Hoang Phuc, Tran Thanh Chuong, Lien Quan Mobile...,  MrBB Vlogs.
+Anh Ba Phai TV, On Sports Plus, Ung Hoang Phuc, Tran Thanh Chuong, Lien Quan Mobile,  MrBB Vlogs, etc.

-Then I generated some word cloud charts to see what keywords are used the most in Video titles, Video tags, Video description and Channel title.
+Then I generated some word cloud charts to see what keywords are used the most in 'Video titles', 'Video tags', 'Video description' and 'Channel title'.

 <p align="center">
   <img width="381" height=190 alt="image" src="https://user-images.githubusercontent.com/105037210/167250731-7601f37f-3a34-495b-b250-3f96f8b102ef.png">